huhx0015/SSBB3DMV/README.md

 enable a simple jumping motion for character models.

 The viewer was developed in a two person team on Visual Studio 2008/2012 and XNA Game Studio 4.0, using C# and the Microsoft XNA Framework.

-The source code for this project is readily available here on GitHub.
-Content material has been omitted, as all Super Smash Bros.
-Brawl models, textures, music, and sound files are copyrighted works of Nintendo Co., Ltd.
+## Copyright

+Super Smash Bros.
+Brawl 3D Model Viewer is a fan application and is not associated with or endorsed by Nintendo Co., Ltd.

+© SUPER SMASH BROS.
+BRAWL is a registered trademark of Nintendo Co., Ltd.

+All SUPER SMASH BROS.
+BRAWL images, logos, names, music, and related media are intellectual properties of Nintendo Co., Ltd. unless otherwise noted.